utensil/blog/content/posts/math-2024/index.md

 This interest originates from reading Robert A. Wilson's work {{<cite "wilson2024discrete">}}.
 The ultimate goal is to understand the group algebra of the binary tetrahedral group ($Q_8 \rtimes Z_3$), then the three-dimensional complex reflection group ($G_{27} \rtimes Q_8 \rtimes Z_3$), a.k.a. the triple cover of the Hessian group, which can be interpreted as a finite analogue of the complete gauge group $U(1) \times SU(2) \times SU(3)$.

+### Philosophy

+Type theories, logic have their origins in philosophy.
+Lacan had drawn inspiration from the work of the mathematician and philosopher of science Georges Canguilhem, and the philosopher of mathematics Alain Badiou.
+If he had lived to see the rise of proof assistants, he would be interested in the formalization of his theories.

+There is a project on Github called [Lacan-Mathemes](https://github.com/gjoncas/Lacan-Mathemes) which visualized some core concepts of Lacan in TikZ.
+It would be interesting to start there and look for proper objects to formalize in Lean.
+Another interesting thing to do is to visualize them in Typst.

 ## Generalized Clifford Algebra and related mathematical branches

 A [Clifford algebra](https://en.wikipedia.org/wiki/Clifford_algebra) is a $Z_2$-[graded algebra](https://en.wikipedia.org/wiki/Graded_algebra), and a [Filtered algebra](https://en.wikipedia.org/wiki/Filtered_algebra), the associated graded algebra is the [exterior algebra](https://en.wikipedia.org/wiki/Exterior_algebra).